 When Can a Non-Parent Sue to Affect Parental Rights in Texas?

 The Texas Supreme Court recently issued an important opinion about the limited circumstances under which a non-parent serving a parent-like role, such as a grandparent or other guardian, can sue to affect parental rights.
-Read on to learn about the case, and contact a knowledgeable family law attorney with any questions about child custody or possession.
+Read on to learn about the case and Texas parental rights.
+Contact a knowledgeable family law attorney with any questions about child custody or possession.

 Grandparents take the lead role in raising the kid